Jeach/jeach-pqueues/README.md

 `const pq = require('jeach-pqueues');`

 Here is an example of how the `jeach-pqueues` library would be used.
-I will go into further details later on:
+I will go into further detail later on:

     var q = pq.createQueue();